Professional Exam FAQs

 The Professional Standards Board (PSB) began administering the Professional Examination on behalf of the Provincial/Territorial Institutes and Associations (PTIA) in 2013.
 The PSB administered a long-answer format examination twice a year (once in March, once in September).
 The 2013-2015 sittings took place in Toronto, Ottawa, and using proctors across Canada.

-The Professional Education and Examination Committee is pleased to release the new 2021 Professional Examination Study Guide!
-The new Guide builds upon the 2020 version and adds supplementary information to help you prepare, based on feedback from Candidates and the virtual Examination format.
+The Professional Education and Examination Committee is pleased to release the new 2023 Professional Examination Study Guide and updated Additional Readings 2023!
+The new Guide builds upon the 2021 version to help you prepare, based on feedback from Candidates and the virtual Examination format.

-Kindly note that the format of the Examination has not changed since September 2020; the new content in the Guide on Emerging Issues is not a new section in the Examination, it is simply supplementary information on how to approach questions on emerging issues that may appear in any of the three existing sections of the Professional Examination.
+Kindly note that the format and content of the Examination has not changed since September 2020; the new content is simply supplementary information on how to approach exam questions in the three sections of the Professional Examination.

 - CIP Code of Professional Conduct (pdf)